How to Use IF Statement in Data Validation Formula in Excel (6 Ways)

 Excel data validation formula if statement

-Related Content: Apply Custom Data Validation for Multiple Criteria in Excel (4 Examples)
+Read More: Apply Custom Data Validation for Multiple Criteria in Excel

-Here, we will try to restrict the entries for the dates of the Delivery Date column in a way that the cells of this column will only accept the dates previous to today’s date (3/21/2022 as m/dd/yyyy format), and for entering dates greater than today’s date we will get an error message.
-For this purpose, we will be using the TODAY function along with the IF function.
+Let’s restrict the entries for the dates of the Delivery Date column in a way that the cells of this column will only accept the dates preceding today’s date (in m/dd/yyyy format), and for entering dates greater than today’s date we will get an error message.

 Excel data validation formula if statement